bearecinos/cryo_calving_2018/README.md

 4. Alaska volume and volume below sea level calculated with different model configurations, and velocity experiment.

-5. Appendix run: Marine-terminating glaciers calving fluxes calculated by correcting the depth and width of the terminus
+5. Marine-terminating glaciers frontal ablation fluxes calculated by correcting the depth and width of the terminus

 * **IMPORTANT TO RUN THIS FOLDERS:**